 Options expire after the tenth anniversary of the date of grant, except in the case of options granted to participants other than employees, options expire not later than the fifth anniversary of the date of grant.
 Effective 12 November 2007, amendments were made to the 1999 Scheme to allow the use of treasury shares to satisfy share based exercises.
-The options under the 1999 Scheme do not entitle the holders of the options, by virtue of such holdings, to any right to participate in any share issue of any other company.
+The options under the

-24. SHARE CAPITAL AND TREASURY SHARES (cont'd)
+23. SHARE CAPITAL AND TREASURY SHARES (cont'd)